Economic history of the Netherlands (1500–1815): Shipbuilding

-The Dutch built up by far the largest merchant fleet in the world.
+The Dutch built the largest merchant fleet in the world.
 In the North Sea and Baltic there was little risk of piracy and trips shuttled between markets.
 In dangerous zones (where the risk of piracy or shipwreck was high) they traveled in convoys with a light guard.

 A major technological advance was the design of the Dutch merchant ship known as the fluyt.
 Unlike rivals, it was not built for possible conversion in wartime to a warship, so it was cheaper to build and carried twice the cargo, and could be handled by a smaller crew.
 Construction by specialized shipyards using new tools made it half the cost of rival ships.
 The factors combined to sharply lower the cost of transportation for Dutch merchants, giving them a major competitive advantage.

-The ship building district of Zaan, near Amsterdam, became the first industrialized area in the world, with around 900 industrial windmills at the end of the 17th century, but there were industrialized towns and cities on a smaller scale also.
+The ship building district of Zaan, near Amsterdam, had around 900 windmills at the end of the 17th century.
 Other industries that saw significant growth were papermaking, sugar refining, printing, the linen industry (with spin-offs in vegetable oils, like flax and rape oil), and industries that used the cheap peat fuel, like brewing and ceramics (brickworks, pottery and clay-pipe making).